Announcements:

 2. UPSC Civil Engineering Optional Syllabus: Paper 2

-1. Fluid Mechanics and Hydraulics: Open channel flow, flow dynamics, and fluid characteristics.
+1. Fluid Mechanics and Hydraulics: Particularly the open channel flow, flow dynamics, and fluid characteristics.

-2. Water Resources Engineering and Hydrology: Cycle of water, groundwater hydrology, and the management of water resources.
+2. Water Resources Engineering and Hydrology: Cycle of water, groundwater hydrology, as well as the management of water resources.

 3. Geotechnical Engineering: Classification and mechanics of soil, as well as foundation engineering.

-4. Environmental Engineering: Supply of water, treatment of wastewater, control of air pollution, and solid waste management.
+4. Environmental Engineering: In addition, the Supply of water, treatment of wastewater, control of air pollution, and solid waste management.

-5. Transportation Engineering: Geometric design and highway planning.
+5. Transportation Engineering: Geometric design as well as highway planning.Β Β

-6. Surveying: All principles, levelling, and the use of contemporary survey tools to obtain information as accurately as possible.
+6. Surveying: Furthermore, all principles, levelling, and the use of contemporary survey tools to obtain information as accurately as possible.Β Β

 UPSC IAS Syllabus for Civil Engineering Optional Paper 2